Farmers and stockmen should know how to prevent, control and treat animal diseases through farm health planning and close working with vets.

 Animal health rules at markets and shows

-Under the Animal Gatherings Order 2010, a general licence is required for any livestock gathering - eg markets and shows - alongside the industry’s commitment to best practice.
+Under the Animal Gatherings Order 2010, a general licence is required for any livestock gathering - for example markets and shows - alongside the industry’s commitment to best practice.
 You can download brief guidance on biosecurity at animal gatherings from the AHVLA website (PDF, 788K).

 Cross Compliance rules

 Cross Compliance requirements apply to you if you receive direct payments under Common Agricultural Policy support schemes or certain Rural Development schemes.
 To receive your full subsidy payment you must comply with the Statutory Management Requirements (SMRs) and standards of good agricultural and environmental condition requirements that apply to your business.

 Several SMRs apply to disease prevention and control, including SMRs 12, 13, 14 and 15 for the prevention and control of animal disease.